Understanding and Getting Your Security Credentials

 handle the signing process.
 You can also sign requests manually.
 For more

 information, see Signing AWS API Requests.

 Access keys are also used with command line interfaces (CLIs).
 When you use a CLI, the commands that you issue are signed by your access keys, which you can either pass with the command or store as configuration settings on your computer.

 You can also create and use temporary access keys, known as temporary security credentials.
-In addition to the access key ID and secret access key, temporary security credentials include a security token that you must submit to AWS when you use temporary security credentials.
-The advantage of temporary security credentials is that they have a limited life (after they expire, they're no longer valid), so you can use them in less secure environments or distribute them to grant users temporary access to resources in your AWS account.
-For example, you can use temporary security credentials to grant entities from other AWS accounts access to resources in your AWS account (cross-account access) or grant users who don't have AWS security credentials access to resources in your AWS account (federation).
-For more information, see Using Temporary Security Credentials in the IAM User Guide.
+In addition to the access key ID and secret access key, temporary security credentials include a security token that you must send to AWS when you use temporary security credentials.
+The advantage of temporary security credentials is that they are short-term.
+After they expire, they're no longer valid.
+You can use temporary access keys in less secure environments or distribute them to grant users temporary access to resources in your AWS account.
+For example, you can grant entities from other AWS accounts access to resources in your AWS account (cross-account access) or grant users who don't have AWS security credentials access to resources in your AWS account (federation).
+For more information, see Temporary Security Credentials in the IAM User Guide.

-Key pairs consist of a public and private key, where you use the private key to create a digital signature, and then AWS uses the corresponding public key to validate the signature.
+Key pairs consist of a public key and a private key.
+You use the private key to create a digital signature, and then AWS uses the corresponding public key to validate the signature.
 Key pairs are used only for Amazon EC2 and Amazon CloudFront.

 For Amazon EC2, you use key pairs to access Amazon EC2 instances, such as when you use SSH to log in to a Linux instance.
-For more information, see Connecting to Amazon EC2 Instances in the Amazon EC2 User Guide for Linux Instances.
+For more information, see Connect to Your Linux Instances in the Amazon EC2 User Guide for Linux Instances.

 For Amazon CloudFront, you use key pairs to create signed URLs for private content, such as when you want to distribute restricted content that someone paid for.
-For more information, see Serving Private Content through CloudFront in Amazon CloudFront Developer Guide
+For more information, see Serving Private Content through CloudFront in the Amazon CloudFront Developer Guide.